taki-create/ai-automation-service/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Be in good company
-    text: >
+    text: >+

-      A service that provides advice and guidance to startups and small businesses.
+      Get personalized advice and actionable insights to transform your business.
+Book now!

     actions:
       - label: Get started for free now
         url: /